dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 ### The LiveView

-The LiveView file at `lib/recordstore_web/live/album_live/edit.ex` and its associated heex template are where all the action is.
+The good stuff is in the LiveView file at `lib/recordstore_web/live/album_live/edit.ex` and its associated heex template.

 #### Loading the Album

-When the form loads and the album is loaded into memory as a struct, the first thing I do is loop through the tracks and set a temp id on each one so that we can remove unsaved tracks.
+When the form loads and the album is loaded into memory as a struct, the first thing I do is loop through the tracks and set a temp id on each one so that we can identify them for removal.
+Preexisting tracks have their own id from the database but using the `temp_id` field for both saved and unsaved tracks makes the code much simpler.

 {% highlight elixir %}
 defp preload_temp_ids(album) do